dtcenter/METviewer/docs/contourplot.rst

 #.
 Select the Y axis Independent Variable from the first pulldown menu in the section of the same name.
 There are many options.
 “FCST_LEV” is used in the included example.
 In the second pulldown menu to the right of the first are the independent variable options.

 #.
-It usually does not make sense to mix statistic for different groups.
+It usually does not make sense to mix statistics for different groups.
 The desired group to calculate statistics over can be specified using the “Fixed Values” section.
 In the example below, a single domain (category: “VX_MASK”, value: “CONUS”) and a model (category: “MODEL”, value: “HRRR_hrconus”) are chosen.
 If multiple domains or threshold were chosen, the statistics would be a summary of all of those cases together, which may not always be desired.

 #.
 Select the x-axis value in the “X axis Independent Variable” section.
 For this example, it is the forecast initialization beginning time.